Traffic light refurbishment and replacement works

 Will the temporary light phasing be the same as the replaced lights?

-The phasing will be similar to the permanent lights.
-The temporary lights will not be as reactive as the new lights, and may result in delays.
-We will monitor the lights and phasing.
+The phasing and arrangement of the temporary lights will depend on the work being carried out.
+It might be similar to the permanent lights.
+The temporary lights will not be as reactive as the permanent lights, and may result in some delays.
+We try our best to plan the traffic management to reduce the impact we cause, and try to monitor the lights and phasing during the works.